-WS-Federation defines an authorization model that allows the implementation of any authorization service in order to provide a security token and make decisions regarding the access to available services.
+WS-Federation defines an authorization model that allows the implementation of any authorization service in order to provide a security token and make decisions regarding access to available services.
 Although an organization can implement any authorization service they desire, a common model to interact with the service is required.

-Within WS-Federation there are some concepts that allow an organization to request additional information in order to authorize access to advanced functionalities of a service, hence adding more security.
+Within WS-Federation, there are some concepts that allow an organization to request additional information in order to authorize access to advanced functionalities of a service, hence adding more security.

 Some organizations or individuals are very concerned with identity fraud.
-This is a common risk in WS-Security but Federation also provides a concept that protects the user’s identity.
+This is a common risk in WS-Security, but Federation also provides a concept that protects the user’s identity.
 If an attacker manages to obtain everything needed to take over my identity in a certain context or scope, and pseudonyms are not implemented, the attacker can then use my identity to access services in another scope.
 A pseudonym is an attribute that provides alternate identity and it can provide different pseudonyms for different scopes, making it very difficult for the attacker to gain access to a resource in one context based on my identity from a different context.
 This way, if there is a federation between multiple organizations in which a sensitive service is published, in the case that one organization is compromised, this in no way guarantees access to the same service in the other contexts.

 WS-Federation enables parties to issue and rely on information from other members of federations and to broker trust and attributes across federations in a secure way maintaining individual and business privacy.
 It integrates with the WS-Security model to enable secure and reliable transactions between parties within and across federations (IBM, 2007).
-WS-Federation is a very important step in defining a comprehensive Web services security strategy.
+WS-Federation is a very important step in defining a comprehensive Web Services security strategy.

 Goodner, M., Hondo, M., Nadalin, A., McIntosh, M., & Schmidt, D. (2007, May 28).
 Understanding WS-Federation.
-Retrieved May 2, 2017, from Understanding WS-Federation
+Retrieved May 2, 2017, from Understanding WS-Federation.

 International Business Machines Corporation.
 (2007, April 1).
 Federation of Identities in a Web Services World.
-Retrieved May 2, 2017, from Federation of Identities in a Web Services World
+Retrieved May 2, 2017, from Federation of Identities in a Web Services World.

 WS-Tust.
 (2012, April 25).
 OASIS Standard incorporating Approved Errata 01.
-Retrieved May 2, 2017, from WS-Trust 1.4
+Retrieved May 2, 2017, from WS-Trust 1.4.

-We are a proud corporate member of the OWASP Foundation
+Corporate member of The OWASP Foundation